 Second Offense – The student will be suspended from interscholastic activities and practice for forty-five (45) calendar days.
 Both the student and parent/guardian must complete the Second Offense educational component prior to the student’s return to competition and there will be no forgiveness of calendar days of suspension.
 While under the period of suspension, the student may return to practice after completion of the Second Offense educational component.
 A student may need additional days of practice before returning to competition (See Article 7, Section 5).

 Third Offense – The student will be suspended from interscholastic activities and practice for one (1) calendar year.
-Both the student and parent/guardian must complete the Third Offense educational component prior to the student’s return to competition and there will be no forgiveness of calendar days of suspension.
-While under the period of suspension, the student may return to practice after completion of the Third Offense educational component.
-A student may need additional days of practice before returning to competition.
-(See Article 7, Section 5).
+Both student and parent/gauadian must complete the Third Offense educational component (assessment and plan) prior to return to competition after completion of the Third offense educational component (assessment and plan).

 Fourth Offense – The student’s privilege to participate in interscholastic activities and practice is revoked for the remainder of the student’s high school years.